-Ва Base Information Steps Jemena Basis for the estimate, Why the estimate represents the
+Table Name Base Information Population Approach Steps Jemena Basis for the estimate, Why the estimate represents the

-Table Name Reference ltem Actual / Estimate Source Why it was not possible for the Jemena Group to provide actual information Group took to locate actual information including the methods, assumptions and inputs used best estimate possible in the circumstances and has been arrived at on a reasonable basis.
+Reference Item Actual / Estimate Source Why it was not possible for the Jemena Group to provide actual information Group took to locate actual information including the methods, assumptions and inputs used best estimate possible in the circumstances and has been arrived at on a reasonable basis.

 calculations based on the assumptions

 included in the file.

 Due to the

 recategorisation /

 split out of the raw data from the report

 and the calculation

 of the weighted

 average prices

 based on these

 manually adjusted figures, the data

 disclosed are only

 estimates.